o365hq/o365hq.com/content/blog/Microsoft Teams is the fastest-growing business app in Microsoft history.md

 -   Microsoft 365 is an integrated solution powered by Office 365 and Windows 10, designed for small and mid-size businesses.
--   Connect with your remote coworkers and work on a document in real time using Word, Outlook, OneDrive, or Skype for Business.
+-   Connect with your remote co-workers and work on a document in real time using Word, Outlook, OneDrive, or Skype for Business.
 -   See how inking in Windows 10 enables you to take notes with OneNote.
 -   Easily set up policies to protect company data across devices with